zer0cache/matic-docs/docs/develop/plasma-using-metamask.md

 Once the withdraw function is successful, an NFT Exit (ERC721) token is created.
 The withdrawn funds can be claimed back to your account on the root chain using a process-exit which is explained in the next step.

-In the confirm withdraw step, providers are specified as below
+In the confirm withdraw step, providers are specified as below:

 `maticProvider: maticprovider`

 `parentProvider: window.web3`

-The `withdrawConfirm()` function in Plasma bridge involves block proof generation by querying the child chain multiple times and hence it may take 4-5 seconds for Metamask to pop up as it consumes time to build the transaction object.
+The `_withdrawConfirm_` function in Plasma bridge involves block proof generation by querying the child chain multiple times and hence it may take 4-5 seconds for Metamask to popup as it consumes time to build the transaction object.

 ```js
 const erc20Token = plasmaClient.erc20(<token address>, true);